dmis-lab/Outlier-Safe-Pre-Training/README.md

             self.rot2 = nn.DenseGeneral(self.dim, kernel_init=init.orthogonal())
 ```

-When EmbProj is enabled, the rotation layers are instantiated as orthogonally initialized linear projections.
-These layers are optimized using the Muon optimizer rather than AdamW, which is applied to the embedding matrices.
+When EmbProj is enabled, the projection layers are instantiated with orthogonal initialization.
+These layers should be optimized using the Muon optimizer rather than AdamW, which is applied to the embedding matrices.
 This means the optimization process must be disentangled between the two.

-After training, the two rotation matrices (`rot1`, `rot2`) can be merged with the embedding and language model head, respectively, ensuring that the final model remains architecturally identical to a standard transformer at inference time.
+After training, the two projection matrices (`rot1`, `rot2`) can be merged with the embedding and language model head, respectively, ensuring that the final model remains architecturally identical to a standard transformer at inference time.

 ## Getting Started